 Applications will be assessed in relation to the quality of the work submitted, the suitability of the student to undertake the proposed project, the suitability of the applicant to supervise the project, and the relevance of the topic to the aims and scope of the SSHB.
 Applications that fail to adhere to the guidelines will not be considered.
 All applications will be reviewed by referees appointed by the SSHB committee.

 Deadline and submission

-Applications should be submitted online, on the official application form available on the Undergraduate Bursary scheme section of the SSHB website, by Thursday, 30 April 2020.
-Decisions will be communicated to applicants no later than the 31 of May 2020
+Applications should be submitted online, on the official application form available on the Undergraduate Bursary scheme section of the SSHB website by Wednesday, 31 March 2021.
+Decisions will be communicated to applicants no later than the 31 of May 2021.

 FILL IN THE FORM BELOW